AjayMT/online-todos/README.md

-# Online To-Dos (In Progress)
+# Online To-Dos

 This is a web app that allows people to manage their todo lists.
 They sign in, and see a list of their todos.
-They can change items in a list, filter them by tags, create/remove lists, etc. The app is currently in progress, but hopefully it won't take long to finish.
+They can change items in a list, filter them by tags, create/remove lists, etc.

 ## Downloading And Running